probmods/probmods2/exercises/14-bayesian-data-analysis.md

 B. In part A, you probably used either a value of task-difficulty or the full distribution of values to decide about whether to continue data collection or tweak the paradigm.
 We find ourselves with a similar decision when we have models of psychological phenomena and want to decide whether or not the model has fit the data (or, equivalently, whether our psychological theory is capturing the phenomenon).
 The traditional approach is the value (or “point-wise estimate”) approach: take the value that corresponds to the best fit (e.g. by using least-squares or maximum-likelihood estimation; here, you would have taken the Maximum A Posteriori (or, MAP) estimate, which would be 0.9).
 Why might this not be a good idea?
 Provide two answers.
 One that applies to the data collection situation above, and one that applies to the metaphor of model or theory evaluation.

+## Exercise 4

-4. Let’s continue to explore the inferences you (as a scientist) can draw from the posterior over parameter values.
+Let’s continue to explore the inferences you (as a scientist) can draw from the posterior over parameter values.
 This posterior can give you an idea of whether or not your model is well-behaved.
 In other words, do the predictoins of your model depend heavily on the exact parameter value?

 To help us understand how to examine posteriors over parameter settings, we’re going to revisit the example of the blicket detector from Chapter 4.